alexohneander/ShortKnowledge/README.md

 # ShortKnowledge
+Use OpenAI to quickly and easily summarize articles and web pages.

 ## How to get started
 This guide describes how to install and run the .NET application on your computer.